MIT-DB-Class/simple-db-hw-2022/lab4.md

 to the file name and in the writeup itself (e.g., `lab4-writeup-username1.txt` and `lab4-writeup-username2.txt`).

-The easiest way to submit to gradescope is with `.zip` files containing your code.
+The easiest way to submit to Gradescope is with `.zip` files containing your code.
 On Linux/macOS, you can do so by running the following command:

 ```bash